 1. Start your travel planning ASAP

 Unless you’re taking a spontaneous trip, you’ll need to do some vacation planning ahead of time.
-The sooner you organize the details of your trip, the sooner you will be able to calculate the overall cost.
+The sooner you organize the details of your trip, the sooner you will be able to calculate the travel costs.
 Although some people can afford a vacation out of pocket, most will have to make room for upcoming travel costs in their existing budget.

 Create a timeline

-The first step of saving for your vacation should be to set a timeline.
+The first step of planning a trip should be to set a timeline.
 It may seem like you should figure out how to pay for a vacation before you decide when you’ll want to go.
 However, having the trip dates in mind can allow you to develop a plan for saving money.
 It can also create a deadline for your savings goal.
 When you have a timeline, you’ll likely be more motivated to reach your financial goals.

 Estimate your costs